In-Depth Understanding of Cloud Function

 };

-When invoked locally, the function returns "ok", followed by the printing of the requestId.
+When invoked locally, the function returns "ok", and the printing of the requestId can be seen subsequently.

-But if you run this code in a Node.js 8 cloud function, the function still returns "ok", but the content printed by the asynchronous function in setTimeout will not appear in the logs of this invocation, for example:
+But if you run this code in a Node.js 8 cloud function, the function still returns "ok", but the content printed by the asynchronous function in setTimeout will not be seen in the call logs for this invocation, for example:

 If you invoke it a second time, you may see the print from the previous setTimeout in the invocation logs:

-For asynchronous functions, after the main process (e.g., await main(event, context) in the example) completes execution, the function instance process will be frozen.
-All asynchronous tasks within the process will be suspended until the process is resumed.
+For asynchronous functions, after the main process (e.g., await main(event, context) in the example) completes execution, the function instance process will be frozen, and all asynchronous tasks within the process will pause execution until the process is invoked again.

-On the other hand, if the function instance process is not reused due to certain reasons (e.g., the function code is updated), the code in this asynchronous process will never be executed.
+On the other hand, if the function instance process is not reused for some reason (e.g., when the function code is updated), the code in this asynchronous process will never be executed.

-Developers should not place critical code in the asynchronous flow of Node.js 8 cloud functions.
-To ensure critical code runs stably, place it in the main function flow or use cloud functions with Node.js 10 or later:
+Developers should not place critical code in the asynchronous process of Node.js 8 cloud functions.
+If you want critical code to run stably, place it in the main process of the function, or use cloud functions with Node.js version 10 or above:

 Example

-The asynchronous nature of Node.js 8 cloud functions may lead to unexpected behavior, for example:
+The asynchronous nature of Node.js 8 cloud functions may result in some unexpected behaviors, for example:

-The Mini Program wx-server-sdk provides the getWXContext method to obtain contextual information (appId, openId, unionId) for the function, facilitating development.
-Essentially, this method reads several parameters from environment variables.
+The Mini Program wx-server-sdk provides the getWXContext method to obtain contextual information (appId, openId, unionId) for functions, facilitating developers.
+This method essentially reads several parameters from environment variables.

-If this method is used in an asynchronous flow to obtain openId or unionId, it may cause an abnormal situation of identity drift.
+If this method is used to obtain openId or unionId in an asynchronous process, it may cause an identity drift exception.

 Consider the following code: